LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetRolesByUid-get-">Roles by UID (GET)</h4>
  API is used to retrieve all the assigned roles of a particular User.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/roles-management/get-roles-by-uid)

 ```java